Are you looking for the best fall foliage in Niagara Falls?

 Fall Foliage in Niagara Falls – Final Recommendations

-After coming back from my trip I ran into a friend at yoga class and she said, “Wow, your photos look amazing, I’ve always wanted to go!” and so I quickly said, “Do it!”
+After coming back from my trip, I ran into a friend at yoga class and she said, “Wow, your photos look amazing, I’ve always wanted to go!” and so I quickly said, “Do it!”
 This is a sentiment of many people, Niagara Falls tends to be on a lot of people’s bucket lists but instead, it spends time on the backburner while the seasons pass.
-So if you’ve come this far in the article it tells me that you’re keen to chase the changing seasons and go and see Niagara Falls in its best fall attire… It’s some of the best leaf peeping in all of Canada and a bucket list experience that you’ll never forget!
+So, if you’ve come this far in the article it tells me that you’re keen to chase the changing seasons and go and see Niagara Falls in its best fall attire… It’s some of the best leaf peeping in all of Canada and a bucket list experience that you’ll never forget!